bantuerfei0/attiny85-snake/README.md

 ![working buttons](./media/fig_2.webp)

 Okay... now to figure out how snake works.
 I am not too worried about the space it'll require and the mechanics.
 HOWEVER, I have no idea how to do random numbers.
-I either need to have some source of entropy or a good enough algorithm where the output *feels* random
+I either need to have some source of entropy or a good enough algorithm where the output *feels* random.
+(3:16 AM) I'll just be using rand() LOL.

+### 1/4/2025

+Alright!
+Today I should figure out how I want to handle input/advancing the game.

+OK!
+Just learned about how to do interrupts in pure C- sweet.